bluerobotics/ardusub-zola/advanced-usage/index.md

 {{ easy_image(src="system-info-network", width=600) }}
 {{ easy_image(src="system-info-kernel", width=600, class="pirate") }}
 {{ easy_image(src="system-info-firmware", width=600, class="pirate") }}
+- An update button will show if the user is using not running the latest stable version of the Raspberry firmware or USB controller.
 {{ easy_image(src="system-info-about", width=600) }}

 {% pirate() %}